voucherly/voucherly-docs/docs/guides/use-cases/accept-a-payment.md

 <Tabs groupId="flow" queryString>
 <TabItem value="checkout" label="Hosted checkout">

-The simplest way to integrate Voucherly is to use Voucherly Checkout as a single checkout page for all your Payment gateways.
+The simplest and preferred way to integrate Voucherly is to use Voucherly Checkout as a single checkout page for all your Payment gateways.

 Add a checkout button to your website that calls a server-side endpoint to create a Payment in Voucherly.

 </TabItem>

 <TabItem value="gateway" label="Advanced gateway integration">

-Ciccione pasticcione
+You can build a custom payments integration by displaying Payment gateway components on your site.

+Voucherly offers a [GET Payment gateway API](/api/webapi/get-payment-gateways) to fetch the active and available payment gateways for your merchant account.

+Use this to dynamically display specific Payment gateways on your website, instead of generic labels like *Voucherly* or *Pay online*.
+Once the customer selects a Payment gateway, call a server-side endpoint to create a Payment in Voucherly.

+Additionally, Voucherly provides a [GET Customer payment methods API](/api/webapi/get-customer-payment-methods) to retrieve a customer's saved payment methods.
+This lets you display their preferred Payment methods upfront, enabling seamless direct charges and further reducing friction during the checkout process.

 </TabItem>
 </Tabs>